An Update on the Doethie In-River Sand Liming and Leader & Forestry Gully Liming Pilot Project

 Juvenile salmonid fish surveys – comparison of 2016/2017 juvenile salmonid fish data

-NRW juvenile salmonid surveys in summer 2016 indicated that the Doethie was one of very few river sites in Wales demonstrating a positive trend in salmon fry numbers although admittedly the numbers were still low.
+NRW juvenile salmonid surveys in summer 2016 indicated that the Doethie was one of the very few river sites in Wales demonstrating a positive trend in salmon fry numbers although admittedly the numbers were still low.
 Further improvement was recorded in 2017 and the results of juvenile fish surveys (salmon and trout including sea trout) on the lower reaches of the Doethie and its Pysgotwr tributary (both limed) carried out by fisheries staff in summer 2016 and 2017 are shown in the table below:

 The above “fully quantitative data” is the result of the most detailed assessment of juvenile fish by electrofishing methods to give reliable scientific estimates and comparisons of numbers present per 100m2 of the stream.
 The figures indicate a significant overall improvement in juvenile fish numbers in 2017 compared with 2016 in the lower reaches of both rivers just upstream of their confluence.